SoftwareAG/c8y-docs/content/datahub/getting-started-with-datahub.md

 layout: bundle
 ---

-The Getting Started section describes how to access Cumulocity IoT DataHub and walks you through the main UI features.
+The _Getting started_ section describes how to access Cumulocity IoT DataHub and walks you through the main UI features.